basho/basho_docs/source/languages/en/riak/ops/running/security.md

 ```

 <div class="note"><div class="title">Note</div>
 The <tt>del-user</tt> command is used to delete both users <em>and roles</em> (because users and roles are ultimately the same thing).
 This means that if you have several users assigned the role <tt>superuser</tt>, running the <tt>del-user superuser</tt> command will remove the role <tt>superuser</tt> from all users currently assigned to that role.
-This command should thus be used with care.
+This command should thus be used with due care.
 </div>

 ### Deleting Multiple Users

 The `riak-admin security` command does not currently allow you to delete multiple users using a single command.
-One way of deleting multiple users, however, is to run the `del-user` command once for each user you're deleting.
-Another way is to use a simple `for` loop in your shell (or in a shell script):
+An alternative way to do so, however, is to run the `del-user` command for each user you're deleting, e.g. `del-user user1` followed `del-user user2`.
+A more succinct way is to use a simple `for` loop in your shell (or in a shell script):

 ```bash
 for username in larry moe curly